ARM-software/Tool-Solutions/README.md

 #### ml-tool-examples
 Examples to run performance analysis for Machine Learning applications.

+#### mobile-application-profiling
+Examples and scripts for Android performance analysis with Arm Mobile Studio.

 #### mathworks-support-packages
 Support packages to enable Arm Fast Models and Arm Compiler usage with MathWorks software such as Embedded Coder, Simulink, and MATLAB.